Saurabh-7552/Colossal-game/README.md

 # Colossal-game
-A JAVA program that run on command-Line that uses maps, so that user can get from one node from another and if you select wrong direction to move you will end up in starting .
+A JAVA program that run on command-Line uses Map, so that user can get from one node from another and if you select wrong direction to move you will end up in starting .